junxit/us-congress-bills-111/metadata.md

 - 2010-05-05 — Senate amendment proposed (on the floor): Amendment SA 3847 proposed by Senator Dodd for Senator Leahy.(consideration: CR S3290-3291; text: CR S3291)
 - 2010-05-05 — Senate amendment submitted
 - 2010-05-05 — The committee reported amendments were agreed to by Unanimous Consent.
+- 2010-05-06 — Message on Senate action sent to the House.
+- 2010-05-06 — Received in the House.
+- 2010-05-06 — Referred to the House Committee on Oversight and Government Reform.